Anishpras/personal-blog-app-express-nextjs/README.md

 ### 1. Next.js 14 with App Router

-We've adopted Next.js 14 with its App Router for improved performance and easier server-side rendering.
+I've adopted Next.js 14 with its App Router for improved performance and easier server-side rendering.
 This allows for better SEO and initial load times.

 ### 2. TypeScript